Tragedy of the commons: Commons in historical reality

 The status of common land in England as mentioned in Lloyd's pamphlet has been widely misunderstood.

 Millions of acres were "common land", but this did not mean public land open to everybody, a popular fallacy.
 There was no such thing as ownerless land.
 Every parcel of "common" land had a legal owner, who was a private person or corporation.
 The owner was called the lord of the manor (which, like landlord, was a legal term denoting ownership, not aristocratic status).

-It was true that there were local people, called commoners, defined as those who had a legal right to use his land for some purpose of their own, typically grazing their animals.
+It was true that there were local people, called commoners, defined as those who had a legal right to use the common for some purpose of their own, typically grazing their animals.
+(Note: Other rights included gathering fallen wood for fuel (estovers); to dig peat for fuel and roofing (turbary); to fish in common waters (piscary); and to cut bracken for fuel and cattle-bedding.
+These rights had ancient origins.
+"Common rights were not something specifically granted by a generous landlord, but were the residue of rights that were once much more extensive, rights that are in all probability older than the modern conception of private property.
+They probably antedate the idea of private property in land, and are therefore of vast antiquity"..)
 Certainly their rights were strong, because the lord was not entitled to build on his own land, or fence off any part of it, unless he could prove he had left enough pasture for the commoners.
 But these individuals were not the general public at large: not everyone in the vicinity was a commoner.

-Furthermore the commoners' right to graze the lord's land with their animals was restricted by law – precisely in order to prevent overgrazing.
+Furthermore, the commoners' right to graze the lord's land with their animals was restricted by law – precisely in order to prevent overgrazing.
 If overgrazing did nevertheless occur, which it sometimes did, it was because of incompetent or weak land management, and not because of the pressure of an unlimited right to graze, which did not exist.

 Hence Christopher Rodgers said that "Hardin's influential thesis on the 'tragedy of the commons' ... has no application to common land in England and Wales.
 It is based on a false premise".
 Rodgers, professor of law at Newcastle University, added: